nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/transient-store.md

 In this template the class is dynamically defined depending on whether [Redis]({{page page='redis-configuration'}}) is enabled or not.
 If you need to define a custom transient store we strongly recommend you use such a template with this dynamic class definition mechanism so that:

-*   In development mode, where Redis is usually not enabled, you rely on the in-memory cache implementation.
+*   In development mode, where Redis is usually not enabled, you rely on the key/value store implementation.
 *   In [cluster mode]({{page page='nuxeo-clustering-configuration'}}), where Redis needs to be enabled, the data stored in the transient store is shared between cluster nodes.

 To retrieve a given transient store, just call `TransientStoreService#getStore(String name)`.
 If the specified transient store hasn't been registered, the `default` one is used instead.